roshanphilip/UAL-codes/README.md

 *Ensure that the data files are stored in the same folder as "Figure_gererator.m"
 %================================================================================================================================================================================%
 NOTE:
-* Ensure that you are using the latest version of MATLAB (R2023b or later versions).
-* Rename the variable 'connect' to 'connect_xyz' throughout the code if you don't have access to the latest version of MATLAB.
 * Ensure that you've created a folder to save the data files at each increment.
 %================================================================================================================================================================================%